-We are thrilled to welcome four professional volunteers this school year through the Arrupe Jesuit Volunteer Program, ASC Volunteer Program & Colorado Vincentian Volunteer Program!
+We are thrilled to welcome five professional volunteers this school year through the Arrupe Jesuit Volunteer Program, Alum Service Corps Volunteer Program, Ignatian Volunteer Corps & Colorado Vincentian Volunteer Program!

 Alum Service Corps volunteers serve at Jesuit middle and high schools throughout Denver, Kansas City, and St. Louis.
 Members of ASC live in community, commit to growth in the Ignatian tradition, and serve their students out of gratitude for their Jesuit education.